angelinrashmi2000/QUIC-Test-Framework/README.md

     - Workspace Cleanup Plugin
 4. To create a new job, select "New Item" and choose the project type as "Pipeline"
-5. In the Advanced Project Options, either select Pipeline script in the drop down and then copy&paste the JenskinsScript content or, select pipeline script from SCM, fille the repository URL, credentials and also changes the Script Path from Jenkinsfile to JenkinsScript.
+5. In the Advanced Project Options, either select Pipeline script in the drop down and then copy&paste the JenskinsScript content or, select pipeline script from SCM, fill the repository URL, credentials and also change the Script Path from Jenkinsfile to JenkinsScript.
 6. To build the jenkins project click Build Now.